GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

   gceme-frontend   10.79.241.131   104.196.110.46   80/TCP    5h
   ```

+1. Confirm that both services are working by opening the frontend external IP in your browser

-1. Store frontend service load balancer IP in the environment variable:
+1. Open a new Google Cloud Shell terminal by clicking the `+` button to the right of the current terminal's tab, and store the frontend service load balancer's IP in the environment variable:

   ```shell
   $ export FRONTEND_SERVICE_IP=$(kubectl get -o jsonpath="{.status.loadBalancer.ingress[0].ip}"  --namespace=production services gceme-frontend)
   ```

-1. Confirm that both services are working by opening the frontend external IP in your browser

-1. Open a terminal and poll the production endpoint's `/version` URL so you can easily observe rolling updates in the next section:
+1. Poll the production endpoint's /version URL.
+Leave this running in the second terminal so you can easily observe rolling updates in the next section:

    ```shell
    $ while true; do curl http://$FRONTEND_SERVICE_IP/version; sleep 1;  done
    ```

+1. Return to the first terminal

 ### Create a repository for the sample app source
 Here you'll create your own copy of the `gceme` sample app in [Cloud Source Repository](https://cloud.google.com/source-repositories/docs/).